 - Passage of the California Basic Education Skills Test (CBEST), a test of reading comprehension, writing, critical thinking and mathematics skills.
 CSUF is one of the state-approved testing centers for this examination, as well as for other examinations used in the teacher credentialing process. - 4.
 Demonstration of subject matter knowledge appropriate to the specific credential being authorized.
-This can be achieved either by passing a state-approved subject matter examination, which is the California Subject Examination for Teachers (CSET), or by completing a state-approved subject matter preparation program - Satisfactory completion of at least two semester units of work on the provisions and principles of the U.S. Constitution or passage of an examination on this area. - Passage of the Reading Instruction Competence Assessment (RICA), a statemandated examination for reading instruction.
+For single subject candidates, this can be achieved either by passing a state-approved subject matter examination, which is the California Subject Examination for Teachers (CSET), or by completing a state-approved subject matter preparation program.
+Multiple subject candidates must demonstrate subject matter competence by passing the Multiple Subjects CSET.
+Mild/Moderate and Moderate/Severe education specialist candidates must demonstrate subject matter competence by passing the Multiple Subjects CSET. - 5.
+Satisfactory completion of at least two semester units of work on the provisions and principles of the U.S. Constitution, or passage of an examination on this area from a regionally accredited college or university, or a B.A./B.S. degree awarded by a CSU campus. - 6.
+Passage of the Reading Instruction Competence Assessment (RICA), a statemandated examination for reading instruction.
 This is required for the Multiple Subject Credential and the Education Specialist Credentials, but not for the Single Subject Credential.

-Overview sessions offered by the School of Education are helpful to those students who are ready to apply to a credential program.
-Schedules for these sessions are available in Education Classroom 190 or on the hotline at (714) 278-3411.
+Overview sessions offered by the College of Education are helpful to those students who are ready to apply to a credential program.
+Schedules for these sessions are available in

+Education Classroom 190 or on the hotline at (714) 278-3412.
 (Listen for overview promptings.)
+Overview schedules are also on the College website.